 Not necessarly.
 You only need to conform to those provisions that apply to your business.
-Some provisions may not be relevant: you can find out which are applicable by completing the 'Define certification scope' tab in this workbook.
+Some provisions may not be relevant: you can find out which are applicable by completing the 'Define Must I conform to every provision in the COP? certification scope' tab in this workbook.
 Note that even if your risks are low for a particular